avdeev1/avdeev1/README.md

 #### A few words about me

-I am a Junior developer.
+I am a Junior Software Engineer.
 Now I work in the Deutsche Bank Tech Centre.

 My main hard skills: